Tariq-Mehmood-Malik/Kubernetes/intro.md

 ## How Kubernetes Works / Architecture

-As we already knows taht kubernetes operates in a multi-node infrastructure called `cluster`.
+As we already knows that kubernetes operates in a multi-node infrastructure called `cluster`.
 A Kubernetes cluster consists of multiple nodes, which are divided into two types:

+- **Master Node(s) / Control Plane:**
-**Master Node(s):** The master node is responsible for  running the control plane components, which are responsible for managing the cluster, including tasks like scheduling, scaling, and maintaining the desired state of applications.
+  The master node is responsible for  running the control plane components, which are responsible for managing the cluster, including tasks like scheduling, scaling, and maintaining the desired state of applications.
   To ensure high availability of cluster, there can be multiple master nodes for the `control plane`.

+- **Worker Nodes / Data Plane:**
-**Worker Nodes:** These nodes responsible of running the applications, which includes execution of workloads, process requests, and run containers.
+  These nodes responsible of running the applications, which includes execution of workloads, process requests, and run containers.
 The `data plane` is a group of worker nodes.